AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 > impractical.
 [Here](https://virtuslab.com/success-stories/car-configurator-modernization/) is an example of a domain
 > in which validation of the whole configuration was one of the main concerns because the number of parameters was so
 > huge.
-{: .prompt-info }
+> {: .prompt-info }

 ### Backward/forward compatibility of models

-In the world of agile development, we often have to deal with backward and forward compatibility of our models.
-The requirements change, the data structure changes, and we have to adapt our code to it.
-This is especially true for database models (which require at least backward compatibility) and API models (which often requires forward compatibility).
+In the world of agile development, we often need to navigate the challenges of backward and forward compatibility.
+Requirements evolve, data structures change, and our code must adapt accordingly.
+This is especially critical for database models (which typically need at least backward compatibility) and API models (which often require forward compatibility).

-Let's focus on the backward compatibility.
-When we change the structure of our models, we have to make sure that the old data can still be read by the new code.
-How to do that with refined types?
-It actually depends on the type of the change we're introducing.
+Let’s focus on backward compatibility.
+When the structure of our models changes, we must ensure that old data can still be read by the new code.
+But how do we handle this with refined types?
+The answer depends on the nature of the change we’re introducing.

-Hipothetically, let's say we have the following sequence of business requirements:
+Hypothetically, let’s imagine the following sequence of business requirements that are given to us over time:

-1. Introduce an identifier that is contains exactly 4 characters that will be persisted in a database.
+**Requirement 1**: Introduce an identifier that must contain exactly 4 characters, which will be persisted in a database.<br>
-2. Allow identifiers that are 4 or 5 characters long.
+**Requirement 2**: Allow identifiers that are either 4 or 5 characters long.<br>
-3. Identifiers now have to be 5 characters long.
+**Requirement 3**: The identifier must now always be 5 characters long.
 If the identifier is 4 characters long, it should be padded with `0`.

 Point 1 is easy to implement.
-We can just introduce a refined type with predicate `FixedLength[4]`:
+We can simply introduce a refined type with the predicate `FixedLength[4]`:

 ```scala
 type IdentifierV1 = String :| FixedLength[4]
 ```

-Let's now try to implement point 2.
+Now, let’s move on to point 2.
 We can use `MinLength[4]` and `MaxLength[5]` predicates:

 ```scala
 type IdentifierV2 = String :| (MinLength[4] & MaxLength[5])
 ```

-So far so good.
-Remember that we persisted `Identifier1` values in the database, and we have to maintain backward compatibility.
-Because fixed length of 4 from `Identifier1` fulfils the requirements of `Identifier2`, we can say that the change is backward-compatible.
-We can use a value of type `Identifier1` as a value of type `Identifier2`:
+So far, so good.
+Remember, we’ve persisted `IdentifierV1` values in the database, and we need to ensure backward compatibility.
+Since a 4-character `IdentifierV1` satisfies the requirements of `IdentifierV2`, we can say the change is backward-compatible.
+We can use a value of type `IdentifierV1` as a value of type `IdentifierV2`:

 ```scala
 val myIdentifierV1: IdentifierV1 = "abcd"
 val myIdentifierV2: IdentifierV2 = myIdentifierV1
 ```

-We can run it and get... a compilation error.
+Now we can run it and get... a compilation error.

 > Cannot refine value at compile-time because the predicate cannot be evaluated.<br>
 > This is likely because the condition or the input value isn't fully inlined.
 >
 > To test a constraint at runtime, use one of the `refine...` extension methods.

-We could try to fix it, but I can't be bothered ¯\_(ツ)_/¯ Why?
-As mentioned above, we mostly care about the runtime validation anyway.
-If we use one of the `refine...` methods as suggested in the error, it'll work just fine:
+At this point, we could try to fix it, but honestly, I can’t be bothered ¯\_(ツ)_/¯ Why?
+As mentioned before, runtime validation is what truly matters.
+If we use one of the `refine...` methods as suggested in the error, everything works just fine:

 ```scala
 val myIdentifierV2: IdentifierV2 = myIdentifierV1.refineUnsafe // works
 ```

-Okay, now to the point 3.
-We can just use `FixedLength[5]` predicate:
+Now, for point 3.
+We can just use the `FixedLength[5]` predicate:

 ```scala
 type IdentifierV3 = String :| FixedLength[5]
 ```

-This change is not backward-compatible, because previously we allowed identifiers that were 4 characters long.
-Luckily, the requirement describes the way in which we can transform the old identifiers to the new ones.
-We can just pad them with `0`.
-But how are we supposed to do that?
-Well, again, with a transformation on the runtime:
+This change is not backward-compatible, because we previously allowed identifiers with only 4 characters.
+Fortunately, the new requirement specifies how we can transform old identifiers into the new format: by padding them with `0`.
+But how do we achieve this?
+Well, once again, we perform the transformation at runtime:

 ```scala
 val myIdentifierV2: IdentifierV2 = "abcd"
 val myIdentifierV3: IdentifierV3 = myIdentifierV2.padTo(5, '0').refineUnsafe
 ```

-Refined types again don't help us with the transformation.
-In this case, they don't differ from a regular transformation that we'd apply manually between the models.
-We'd also have to write a few tests to make sure that the transformation works as expected.
-It's another proof that runtime validation is intrinsic.
+Refined types don’t help us with this transformation.
+In fact, they don’t differ from a regular transformation we would apply manually between models.
+We’d still need to write a few tests to ensure that the transformation works as expected.
+This highlights once again that runtime validation is intrinsic.

-I could further describe forward compatibility or transitive compatibilities, but I think the point is clear.
-Other kinds of compatibility fall into the same category, in which we are required to remember about the types we used in the past.
+I could continue discussing forward or transitive compatibilities, but I think the point is clear.
+All types of compatibility fall into the same category, where we have to remember about the types we've used in the past and how they affect our application.

 ### Compatibility with libraries